iterative/dvc.org/content/docs/command-reference/queue/start.md

 </admon>

-Queued tasks are run sequentially by default, but can be run in parallel using the `--jobs` option.
+Queued experiment tasks are run sequentially by default, but can be run in parallel by using the `--jobs` option to start  more than one worker.

 > ⚠️ Parallel runs are experimental and may be unstable.
 Make sure you're using
 > a number of jobs that your environment can handle (no more than the CPU